 How to Calculate the Mean of a Statistical Data Set

 The most common way to summarize a statistical data set is to describe where the center, or mean, is.
-One way of thinking about what the center of a data set means is to ask, “What’s a typical value?”
+One way of thinking about what the mean of a data set means is to ask, “What’s a typical value?”
 Or, “Where is the middle of the data?”
 The center of a data set can actually be measured in different ways, and the method chosen can greatly influence the conclusions people make about the data.

 For example, NBA players make a lot of money, right?
 You often hear about players like Kobe Bryant or LeBron James who make tens of millions of dollars a year.
 But is that what the typical NBA player makes?
 Not really (although you probably shouldn’t feel sorry for the others, given that they still make more money than most of us will ever make).
 Tens of millions of dollars is the kind of money you can command when you are a superstar among superstars, which is what these elite players are.